hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - actions to <span style="color: #bb6600;">bring up errr-disabled state interfaces</span>
     - `shutdown` and then `no shutdown` the interface
     - enable detection and recover features
+    - characteristic of traffic storm control behavior: <span style="color: #bb6600;">drop all broadcast and multicast traffic</spa> if the combined traffic exceeds the level within the interval

 - Private VLAN port types